The Top Moments From A Decade That Reshaped American Politics

 The Affordable Care Act was signed into law in March 2010 after passing the Senate on Christmas Eve of 2009.
 No single piece of legislation would come to define the decade more than Obamacare.

-Obama's signature legislation brought down the number of the uninsured in the country dramatically.
-It also led to the rise of the tea party and sweeping Democratic officeholder losses across the country.
+Obama's signature legislation brought down the number of uninsured in the country dramatically.
+It also led to the rise of the Tea Party and sweeping Democratic officeholder losses across the country.
 Despite dozens of GOP attempts to repeal it, the health care law remains a permanent fixture in American society.

 It's notable how the politics, especially of Democrats, have changed on the law since the ACA was passed.
 Progressives back then were pushing Obama for a "public option," but tactically Democratic leadership didn't think it could pass.
 Today, as is being fought out on the 2020 campaign trail, many progressives now see even a public option as not going far enough.

-The rise of the tea party
+The rise of the Tea Party

-The Republican Party was reshaped by the rise of the tea party.
-The GOP rode the 2010 tea party wave to take over the House, but governing proved difficult.
-Legislative priorities were unclear, as the tea party conservatives cared most about cutting and restraining spending — and not compromise.
+The Republican Party was reshaped by the rise of the Tea Party.
+The GOP rode the 2010 Tea Party wave to take over the House, but governing proved difficult.
+Legislative priorities were unclear, as Tea Party conservatives cared most about cutting and restraining spending — not compromise.

 That lack of compromise fueled government shutdowns and a debt-ceiling standoff that led to the first-ever U.S. credit downgrade.
-The tea party phenomenon also eventually ran a speaker out of Congress — John Boehner.
-Boehner's hands were tied by his right flank of hardliners, who would not let him negotiate to the point he might have with President Obama.
+The Tea Party phenomenon also eventually ran a speaker out of Congress.
+John Boehner's hands were tied by his right flank of hardliners, who would not let him negotiate to the point he might have with President Obama.

 Boehner, in fact, notably said he would not use the word compromise.
 "I reject that word," Boehner said in 2010.
 He tried to thread the needle with the phrase "common ground" instead, but to no avail.

-A direct through line can be drawn from the tea party to President Trump.
-Many people in tea party crowds espoused conspiracy theories about President Obama, including the false and racist birther narrative.
-Trump was a leader of the birther movement, and with him in the White House, conservative base supporters who were integral to the tea party's success don't seem to care as much about deficits that have only grown.
+A direct through-line can be drawn from the Tea Party to President Trump.
+Many people in Tea Party crowds espoused conspiracy theories about Obama, including the false and racist birther narrative.
+Trump was a leader of the birther movement, and with him in the White House, conservative base supporters who were integral to the Tea Party's success don't seem to care as much about deficits that have only grown.

-The tea party may have also been a leading indicator of what's happening within the Democratic Party.
-Obama led to the tea party, which led to Trump, who is leading to progressives to rejecting the idea of compromise being a smart thing to do.
+The Tea Party may have also been a leading indicator of what's happening within the Democratic Party.
+Obama led to the Tea Party, which led to Trump, who is leading to progressives rejecting the idea of compromise being a smart thing to do.
 And that's also playing out in the 2020 Democratic primary.

 Americans like the idea of compromise; they just want the other side to do it.